javonz3/squidproxy/ReadMe.txt

        $ cd ~/Download/squid
 4. Run the command
        $ ./script.py
-5. When asking for Administrative password, supply it and hit enter button to proceed
+5. When asking for ADMINISTRATIVE PASSWORD, supply it and hit enter button to proceed in case if using SSL certificate to login via SSH just leave an empty password
 6. When asking for new user and password provide it
 7. When asking to repeat the process in step no 5 to 6, Type 'n' to proceed with the next stage or hit enter to repeat the process